qemus/qemu-arm/readme.md

   An added benefit of this approach is that you won't have to perform any port mapping anymore, since all ports will be exposed by default.

+> [!IMPORTANT]
-  Please note that this IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
+> This IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
 If this is a concern, you need to create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as a workaround.

-* ### How can the VM acquire an IP address from my router?
+### How can the VM acquire an IP address from my router?

   After configuring the container for macvlan (see above), it is possible for the VM to become part of your home network by requesting an IP from your router, just like a real PC.